Lam Research Mechanical Engineer Salary in Greater Bengaluru | ₹1.05M-₹2.28M+ | Levels.fyi

 The median Mechanical Engineer compensation in Greater Bengaluru package at Lam Research totals ₹2.28M per year.
-View the base salary, stock, and bonus breakdowns for Lam Research's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Lam Research's total compensation packages.
 Last updated: 10/1/2025

 Company